-Drive Down Your Operating Costs with Waste Minimization
+Using Waste Minimization to Drive Down Your Operating Costs

-In order to find significant cost savings in waste management, operational changes should be made before the point that a material is considered to be a waste.
+Surprisingly, significant cost savings can be found in waste management, but it does take some operational changes before the point that a material is considered to be a waste.
 This strategy is defined as waste minimization.

-Waste minimization isn’t just the most economically efficient strategy to manage waste; it’s also the most environmentally beneficial.
-But what does it imply, how can it be integrated into operations, and what savings will it drive?
+Waste minimization is not only the most economical and efficient strategy to manage waste; it is also the most beneficial to the environment and can help you attain your corporate ESG goals.
+But how can it be smoothly integrated into operations and how much savings will it drive?

-As businesses are forced to operate with ever tighter operating margins, managerial oversight of operational costs must be rigorous.
-One area that sometimes doesn’t get as much attention as other aspects of the operations, is waste.
-When it does, cost savings are largely focused on managing hauler efficiency, or negotiating lower waste disposal fees.
-However in order to find more significant operational savings, changes should be made earlier in the process, before the point that a material is considered to be a waste.
-This strategy is defined as waste minimization.
+Managerial oversight of operational costs must be rigorous as businesses are forced to operate with ever tighter operating margins.
+Waste is one area that oftentimes doesn’t get as much attention as other aspects of the operations.
+But when it does, the focus is largely on cost savings by managing hauler efficiency or negotiating lower waste disposal fees.
+However, if the goal is to find more significant operational savings, then changes should be made earlier in the process, before the point that a material is considered to be a waste.
+This strategy is known as waste minimization.

 Not only is waste minimization the most economically efficient strategy to manage waste, it is also the most environmentally beneficial.
 But what does it imply, how can it be integrated into operations, and what savings will it drive?

 Waste minimization fundamentals

 The EPA defines waste minimization as “The use of source reduction and/or environmentally sound recycling methods prior to energy recovery, treatment, or disposal of wastes.
 Waste minimization does not include waste treatment, that is, any process designed to change the physical, chemical, or biological composition of waste streams.”